flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - how can we take all these tools and build an architecture that supports progressive enhancement?
             - we start with plain text as the base, then you can add things like markdown/html, then you add photos/media
         - [[flancian]] problems and opportunities:
+            - exploring hub architecture vs full graph integration
-            - lossiness as you interop through plains
+            - lossiness as you interop through tools, playns
             - complexity of integrations
                 - [[chris aldrich]] pairwise compatibility is a nightmare
         - [[translation as a service]]